Cheerful Curmudgeon A complete lack of ideas and the power to express them.

 Weight & Balance — Here is a spreadsheet with a sample loading problem and the corners of the CG envelope, in both Adobe Acrobat and OpenOffice.org formats: weight and balance.pdf | weight and balance.ods.

-Autopilot — When using the autopilot in GPS nav mode, set the CDI scale factor to 1.0 mile by pressing CRSR on the KLN 94′s NAV 1 page.
+Autopilot — When using the autopilot in GPS nav mode, set the CDI scale factor to 1.0 mile by pressing CRSR on the KLN 94’s NAV 1 page.
 The autopilot sometimes allows the plane to “wander” almost a full dot left or right of course, which is almost a full mile at the default scale factor of 5.0 miles.
 It tracks with a scale factor of 0.3 miles but oscillates and I have doubts that will ever settle down.
 With the scale factor set to 1.0 miles, the plane generally settles down within 0.2 miles of the course and holds nicely.
-I think that turning the wing-leveller knob adjusts how far off center of the course the plane flies.
+Turning the wing-leveller knob adjusts how far off center of the course the plane flies.